 The governing body will develop policies and procedures to ensure the medical needs of pupils at Twineham Church of England School are managed appropriately.
-They will be supported with the implementation of these arrangements by the Head teacher and school staff.

-The Lead for Managing Medicines at Twineham Church of England School is Donna Deamer or, in her absence, Scott Reece.
+The Lead for Managing Medicines at Twineham Church of England School is Siobhan Reynolds or, in her absence, Lizzie Cotton.
 In their duties, staff will be guided by their training, this policy and related procedures.